Isvvc/SeatGeek/README.md

 ### API Key

-You'll need to add a [SeatGeek API key](https://seatgeek.com/account/develop) to your scheme to be able to test (requires a SeatGeek account).
+You'll need to add a [SeatGeek API key](https://seatgeek.com/account/develop) to the project to be able to test (requires a SeatGeek account).

-Edit your scheme in Xcode.
-Ensure the "Shared" checkbox is _unchecked_ to keep the scheme private.
+1. Create a Config.xcconfig file in the SeatGeek folder (make sure it's named exactly this so it isn't commited to git).

-Under Arguments in Run, add the following environment variable:
+1. Enter `CLIENT_ID = ` followed by your SeatGeek client_id.

-+ `client_id`: Your client ID for the SeatGeek API.
+1. In the project settings under Info, Configuration, set the project's configuration file to the one you just made.

 ## License